-What you must pay when you get Services that are covered for you these services Fitness program In-Network Your fitness program includes access to more than 16,000 0% of the cost when visiting locations nationwide, at-home fitness kits and fitness classes for all participating fitness facilities. levels.
-Visit SilverSneakers.com for more information.
-Out-of-Network When going to a non-SilverSneakers® contracted health club facility, fitness center membership charges will apply.
-We do not reimburse for these fees Hearing services Cost sharing and deductibles for Medicare-covered services apply Diagnostic hearing and balance evaluations performed by your toward the annual out-of-pocket provider to determine if you need medical treatment are covered as maximum. outpatient care when furnished by a physician, audiologist, or other qualified provider.
-In-Network \$25 copay for each Medicare covered hearing exam.
-Out-of-Network \$25 copay for each Medicare covered hearing exam.
-Hearing services - additional benefits Your cost for hearing aids does not apply toward the annual out-of-As an additional benefit, you have access to select hearing aids at pocket maximum\ discounted prices when you see a participating provider.
-Qualifying hearing aids from a participating provider are discounted to \$1,220 - \$1,985 per hearing aid.\ Note: Our provider network for hearing aid discounts is different than our provider network for medical hearing services.
-Hearing aid services are administered by Simpli Hearing.
-For more information and a link to the provider search, visit networkhealth com/medicare/additional-benefits
+What you must pay when you get these services Services that are covered for you Fitness program In-Network Your fitness program includes access to more than 16,000 0% of the cost when visiting locations nationwide, at-home fitness kits and fitness classes for all participating fitness facilities. levels.
+Visit networkhealth.com for more information.
+Out-of-Network When going to a non-contracted health club facility, fitness center membership charges will apply.
+We do not reimburse for these fees.
+Hearing services Cost sharing for Medicare-covered services apply toward the annual Diagnostic hearing and balance evaluations performed by your out-of-pocket maximum. provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other In-Network qualified provider. \$25 copayment for each Medicarecovered hearing exam.
+Out-of-Network \$25 copayment for each Medicarecovered hearing exam.
+Hearing services - additional benefits Hearing aids purchased through Simpli Hearing, LLC. will be As an additional benefit, you have access to select hearing aids at discounted to \$795 - \$2,370 per discounted prices when you see a participating provider. hearing aid.
+Qualifying hearing aids from a participating provider are discounted to \$795 - \$2,370 per hearing aid.
+Note: Our provider network for hearing aid discounts is different than our provider network for medical hearing services.
+Hearing aid services are administered by Simpli Hearing, LLC.
+For more information and a link to the provider search, visit networkhealth.com/medicare/additional-benefits.